This post contains affiliate links.

 Saskatoon Berry

-Saskatoon Berries are a small, deep purple berry that grows wild in western Canada and the northern United States.
+Saskatoon Berries are small, deep purple berries that grow wild in western Canada and the northern United States.
 They have a sweet, nutty flavor and are high in antioxidants and fiber.
 They are often used in pies, jams, and muffins.

 Sea Buckthorn Berries

 Sea buckthorn berries are a small, bright orange berry that grows wild in coastal areas.
-They have a tart, citrusy taste, and are most often used in jams, juices, and teas.
+They taste like a tart passion fruit.
+Sort of a citrusy taste, but not the kind that most people eat raw like other berries.
+They are more often used in jams, juices, pies, and teas and mixed with other fruits in juice.

 Strawberry

 Strawberries are a classic summer fruit with a juicy texture and a bright red color.
-They are low in calories at only 9 calories an ounce, but high in vitamin C and fiber.
+They are low in calories at only 9 calories an ounce but high in vitamin C and fiber.
 Native Americans introduced Europeans to strawberries shortly after their arrival in North America.
 The wild strawberries were quite small, but French traders bought other cultivars from Chile back to Europe where the modern strawberry we know today was bred.
-For a whole lot more on how to choose, store, and hull strawberries, as well as nutrition information check out our Everything Strawberry Guide.

 Tazziberry